wso2/docs-mi/en/docs/learn/integration-tutorials/using-templates.md

-# How to reuse mediation sequences
+# How to Reuse Mediation Sequences

 ## What you'll build